ember-cli/ember-cli.github.io/_posts/2013-04-05-environments.md

 Ember-CLI ships with support for managing your application's environment.
 Ember-CLI will build an environment config file at `config/environment`.
-Here, you can define an ENV object for each environment (development, test and production).
-For now, this is limited to the three environments mentioned.
+Here, you can define an ENV object for each environment (development, test, production, etc.).

 The ENV object contains two important keys: 1) EmberENV, and 2) APP.
 The first can be used to define Ember feature flags (see the [Feature Flags